rcullito/postmarkMitt/README.md

-# Postmark Mitt
+## Postmark Mitt

 This set of case classes and their accompanying readers is meant to be used to help parse inbound mail with [Postmark](http://developer.postmarkapp.com/developer-process-parse.html).

+It is assumed to be used with the [Play](https://www.playframework.com/) Framework for both parsing and validating the incoming JSON request, and as such, relies on two of Play's internal libraries.

 An example use case for it might be as follows: